Josiah Stamp, 1st Baron Stamp: Honours and awards

-Stamp was invested as a Commander of the Order of the British Empire (CBE) in 1918, Knight in the Order (KBE) in 1920, and Knight Grand Cross (GBE) in 1924 and Knight Grand Cross of the Bath (GCB) in 1936.
+Stamp was invested as a Commander of the Order of the British Empire (CBE) in 1918, Knight Commander of the Order (KBE) in 1920, and Knight Grand Cross (GBE) in 1924 and Knight Grand Cross of the Bath (GCB) in 1936.
 He was a Knight of Grace of the Order of St John of Jerusalem.
 He also held the Grand Cross of the Austrian Order of Merit (awarded 1936) and the Afghan Order of Astaur.
 He was raised to the peerage on 28 June 1938 as Baron Stamp, of Shortlands in the County of Kent.

+Stamp was elected an International Honorary Member of the American Academy of Arts and Sciences in 1933 and an International Member of the American Philosophical Society.

 He was first Mayor of the Borough of Beckenham, Kent, within which he had settled at Shortlands, in 1935.
 He was made an honorary Freeman of the same borough in 1936 and of Blackpool in 1937.
 In 1936, he served as President of the Geographical Association; his brother L Dudley Stamp, also became President of the Association, in 1950.